-- Season beef tenderloin strips with salt and pepper.
+Season beef tenderloin strips with salt and pepper and set aside.

-- Add beef strips and sauté for 5 minutes.
+Add reserved beef strips and sauté for 5 minutes.
 Stir in flour.

 The dish originated in Russia in the 19th century and is said to have been named after a member of the large and important Stroganov family, perhaps Alexander Grigorievich Stroganoff or Count Pavel Stroganov.